influxdata/docs-v2/content/influxdb/v1.8/administration/subscription-management.md

 ---
 title: Manage subscriptions in InfluxDB
-description: InfluxDB uses subscriptions to copy all written data to a local or remote endpoint.
-This article walks through how InfluxDB subscriptions work, how to configure them, and how to manage them.
+description: Manage subscriptions, which copy all written data to a local or remote endpoint, in InfluxDB OSS.
 menu:
   influxdb_1_8:
     parent: Administration